veracrypt/VeraCrypt/README.md

 VeraCrypt binary that has issues communicating with the OSXFUSE kernel extension.
 Thus, we recommend using a different OSX SDK version for building VeraCrypt.

+To build the installation package, you will need [packages](http://s.sudre.free.fr/Software/Packages/about.html)

 III.
 FreeBSD
 ============================